OutSystems/docs-product/src/develop/security/end-user-manage/end-user-authentication/configure-ldap.md

 ### Using a computer which is part of the Active Directory

-If you are using a computer that **is part of the Active Directory domain** you wish to use for authenticating end-users, you can use tools available out-of-the-box in Windows to find the necessary information (domain name, Base Distinguished Name and domain controller address) to build the **LDAP URL** field value.
+If you are using a computer that **is part of the Active Directory domain** you wish to use for authenticating end users, you can use tools available out-of-the-box in Windows to find the necessary information (domain name, Base Distinguished Name and domain controller address) to build the **LDAP URL** field value.

 1. **Obtain your current domain name.**